Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-applications.md

 in a Reactor or Proxy; and `Full (PCI/Bank/PII) Data Access`, which gives access to all token operations (create, update, read, use, delete) within that container.

-Remember these templates are more of recommendations that enable you to quickly get started, but you can update the fields that are pre-filled after selecting them as you like, and if none work for you, you can still create an application that conforms to your specific needs.
+Remember these templates are more of recommendations that enable you to get started quickly, but you can update the fields that are pre-filled after selecting them as you like, and if none work for you, you can still create an application that conforms to your specific needs.